Key arrests so far from the Capitol riot - KTVZ

 Prosecutors say Coffman, of Falkville, Alabama, was arrested after authorities found 11 homemade bombs, an assault rifle and a handgun in his truck parked two blocks from the Capitol during the riot.

-Coffman, 70, told police he had jars filled with “melted Styrofoam and gasoline,” according to a sworn statement from authorities announced on January 8.
+A grand jury indicted him January 11 on 17 criminal counts, including a federal charge of unlawful possession of a destructive device.
+It also included charges alleging he possessed ammunition, unregistered firearms and firearms without a license in violation of District of Columbia laws.

-Federal investigators believe that combination, if exploded, would have “the effect of napalm insofar as it causes the flammable liquid to better stick to objects that it hits upon detonation,” according to the court record.
+Coffman had parked his pickup truck on the morning of January 6 near the National Republican Club, a block from the US Capitol, according to court documents.
+Capitol police started searching the truck after seeing a firearm handle in a passenger seat, the documents say.

-Coffman had parked his pickup truck on the morning of January 6 near the National Republican Club, commonly called the Capitol Hill Club, within a block of a large US House office building and the Library of Congress, according to the complaint.
-The truck had a handgun on the passenger seat and an M4 Carbine assault rifle, along with rifle magazines loaded with ammunition, police said.
+Inside the truck were 11 Mason jars with liquid, with a hole punched in the top of each; lighters and rags; several weapons including a handgun, a rifle, a shotgun, a crossbow with bolts, a stun gun and several machetes; several large-capacity ammunition feeding devices; and hundreds of rounds of ammunition, according to a memorandum that prosecutors filed January 12 in support of his detention.

 The notes also included the names of a Democratic member of Congress that he singled out for being Muslim, and an Obama-appointed judge.
 The handwritten notes also contained references to right-wing conspiracy websites, according to the records.